ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 To request a re-distribution of keying material, the Client sends a shortened Key Distribution Request to the KDC ({{ssec-key-distribution-request}}), formatted as follows.
 The payload MUST contain the following fields:

-* 'type', encoded as a CBOR int, with value TBD3 if the request is intended to retrieve updated group keying material, and TBD4 if the request is intended for the KDC to produce and provide new individual keying material for the Client.
+* 'type', encoded as a CBOR int, with value 3 ("update key") if the request is intended to retrieve updated group keying material, and 4 ("new") if the request is intended for the KDC to produce and provide new individual keying material for the Client.

 * 'scope', which contains only the identifier of the specific group or topic, encoded as in {{ssec-authorization-request}}.
 That is, the role field is not present.